 The cost of the course by meeting type is:

 Support Group: $695, which can be split into two payments of $347.50, to be paid in full by the 4th session.
-If you sign up and pay in full at least two weeks before the start date, you'll get $120 off the registration price.
+If you sign up and pay in full by the "Early Bird Registration" deadline (listed on the "Make a Payment" page), you'll get $120 off the registration price.